zerohedgePodcast/zerohedgepodcast.github.io/_posts/posts/2023-01-26-23-02-directed-evolution-pfizer-rd-exec-says-covid-19-created-wuhan-cash-cow-company.md

 ---
 layout: post
-title: "&quot;Directed Evolution&quot;?
-Pfizer R&amp;D Exec Says Covid-19 Created In Wuhan, Is 'Cash Cow' For Company"
+title: "Busted Pfizer R&amp;D Exec Claims He Lied About &quot;Mutating COVID&quot; To &quot;Impress A Date Like Normal People&quot;"
-audio: directed-evolution-pfizer-rd-exec-says-covid-19-created-wuhan-cash-cow-company-0
+audio: directed-evolution-pfizer-rd-exec-says-covid-19-created-wuhan-cash-cow-company-1
 category: political
-desc: "&quot;You have to promise you won't tell anyone...&quot;"
+desc: "&quot;I was on a third date with a man and like normal people you lie to impress a date...&quot;"
-duration: 00:04:33
+duration: 00:06:44
-length: 273
+length: 404
-datetime: Thu, 26 Jan 2023 11:55:00 +0000
+datetime: Thu, 26 Jan 2023 23:02:00 +0000
 tags: podcast
 guid: directed-evolution-pfizer-rd-exec-says-covid-19-created-wuhan-cash-cow-company-0
-order: 1
+order: 2
 ---
-&quot;You have to promise you won't tell anyone...&quot;
+&quot;I was on a third date with a man and like normal people you lie to impress a date...&quot;

 Link: [https://www.zerohedge.com/political/directed-evolution-pfizer-rd-exec-says-covid-19-created-wuhan-cash-cow-company](https://www.zerohedge.com/political/directed-evolution-pfizer-rd-exec-says-covid-19-created-wuhan-cash-cow-company)